danielwhatmuff/aws-cf-warm/README.md

 # aws-cf-warm
-CLI for warming AWS CloudFront Distributions by filling [CloudFront Edge Caches](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/CloudFrontRegionaledgecaches.html)
+A command line tool for warming AWS CloudFront Distributions by filling [CloudFront Edge Caches](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/CloudFrontRegionaledgecaches.html)
 ![](https://raw.githubusercontent.com/danielwhatmuff/aws-cf-warm/master/logo/cloudfront-logo-fs8.png)

+## Using the CLI
-* Requires Docker to run :whale2: [Docker Install](https://docs.docker.com/engine/installation/)
+* Must be run in Docker, to avoid messing with your system DNS to run :whale2: [Docker Install](https://docs.docker.com/engine/installation/)
 * Alias it to easily run from the command line

 ## Pull the image